Observing spin-squeezed states under spin-exchange collisions for a second

-The inhomogeneity of the single-atom coupling $\Omega_i$ will play a crucial role in the experiments of Sec.~\ref{sec:ampli}.
-It is predominantly in the transverse directions, where the cavity intensity profile varies by $\sim34$\% of its maximum over the $1/e$ radius of the atomic cloud.
-Along the cavity axis ($\hat{x}$), the standing wave potential generated by the probe and by the 1560\,nm locking light are both below 20\,nK, so that atomic motion largely averages out the inhomogeneity.
-In order to reduce inhomogeneity-induced dephasing, we use a fixed probe pulse duration equal to the vertical trap period, $\tau_p=8.85\,\mbox{ms}=2\pi/\omega_z\approx2\pi/\omega_y$.
-Thus, to first approximation, $\Omega_i$ only depends on an atom's transverse thermal energy and remains constant until a lateral collision occurs (Appendix \ref{app:inhomo}).
-The remaining inhomogeneity between atoms with different motional energies is further suppressed by employing a spin echo sequence, as in previous experiments \cite{Schleier-Smith2010a,Bohnet2014}.
-A complete cavity measurement is then composed of two cavity probe pulses separated by a $\pi$ pulse on the clock transition (Fig.~\ref{fig:scheme}(d)).
-The measured $S_z$ is deduced from the cavity shifts $\delta\omega_\pm$ of the two probe pulses, and we define a cavity measurement $M\equiv(\delta\omega_{+} - \delta\omega_{-})/2$.
+In our experiment, the inhomogeneity of the coupling $\Omega_i$ is predominantly in the transverse directions due to the cavity intensity profile, whereas it is almost averaged out by atomic motion along the cavity axis.
+In order to reduce inhomogeneity-induced dephasing \cite{Schleier-Smith2010a,Bohnet2014}, we fix the probe-pulse duration to the vertical trap period, $\tau_p=8.85\,\mbox{ms}=2\pi/\omega_z\approx2\pi/\omega_y$.
+Thus $\Omega_i$ only depends on the transverse motional energy of an atom and remains constant until a lateral collision occurs (Appendix~\ref{app:inhomo}).
+The remaining inhomogeneity between atoms with different motional energies is further suppressed by employing a spin-echo sequence as in previous experiments \cite{Schleier-Smith2010a,Bohnet2014}.
+A complete cavity measurement is then composed of two cavity-probe pulses separated by a $\pi$ pulse on the clock transition [Fig.~\ref{fig:scheme}(d)].
+The measured $S_z$ is deduced from the cavity shifts $\delta\omega_\pm$ of the two probe pulses as $S_z=M/\Omega_e$ where $M\equiv(\delta\omega_{+} - \delta\omega_{-})/2$.